 - Substance use is impeding performance and completion of obligations; children will begin to be neglected intermittently

 Drug addiction.
-At this juncture on the continuum at least three of the following are true of the individual:
+At this juncture on the continuum at least three of the following are true for an individual:

-- Tolerance is built up within the brain’s reward system, so more of the substance is needed for the high
+- Tolerance is built up within the brain’s reward system.
+More of the substance is needed for the same high.

 - The substance is taken more often and in increasingly greater amounts than perhaps intended.

 - Efforts to control substance use are futile.